-Class Discussion: If the Adlers were discussing masculinity and how it is organized through and in social life, do you think they would compare it to the social mechanisms that establish deviance?
+Class Discussion: If the Adlers were discussing masculinity and how it is organized through and in social life, do you think they would say the processes closely resemble those that establish deviance?
 How do the illustrations of deviance in chapters 29-32 stand up to scrutiny?
 For example, what is the logic of risk as outlined in chapter 3?
 Is it generalizable to other considerations we have taken up in this course?
-If you were compelled to rank each chapter as exemplars of deviance, would you think they well?

 Class Discussion: What is the genre of gender?
-What is meant by genre as text [page 355]?
+What is meant by genre as text (page 355)?
 What is the fiction of everyday life?
 What does Gledhill want to say when she writes that the social world enters fictional discourse.
 How can culture be gendered?
 Would you have conceived of the soap opera as a part of hegemony?
 Is the soap opera genre still mainly a woman's viewing interest?
 Work on Activities 1, 3, and 4.